 .
 It can also decrypt ciphertext that was encrypted by using the public key of an asymmetric KMS key

 outside of KMS.
 However, it cannot decrypt ciphertext produced by other libraries, such as the Amazon Web Services Encryption SDK

 .
 These libraries return a ciphertext format that is incompatible with KMS.

 operation, you need to provide information for the decrypt operation and the subsequent encrypt operation.

-- If your ciphertext was encrypted under an asymmetric CMK, you must identify the source CMK, that is, the CMK that encrypted the ciphertext.
+SourceKeyId parameter to identify the KMS key that encrypted the ciphertext.
 You must also supply the encryption algorithm that was used.
 This information is required to decrypt the data.

-- To reencrypt the data, you must specify the destination CMK, that is, the CMK that re-encrypts the data after it is decrypted.
-You can select a symmetric or asymmetric CMK.
-If the destination CMK is an asymmetric CMK, you must also provide the encryption algorithm.
-The algorithm that you choose must be compatible with the CMK.
-When you use an asymmetric CMK to encrypt or reencrypt data, be sure to record the CMK and encryption algorithm that you choose.
-You will be required to provide the same CMK and encryption algorithm when you decrypt the data.
-If the CMK and algorithm do not match the values used to encrypt the data, the decrypt operation fails.
-You are not required to supply the CMK ID and encryption algorithm when you decrypt with symmetric CMKs because AWS KMS stores this information in the ciphertext blob.
-AWS KMS cannot store metadata in ciphertext generated with asymmetric keys.
+DestinationKeyId parameter specify the KMS key that re-encrypts the data after it is decrypted.
+You can select a symmetric or asymmetric KMS key.
+If the destination KMS key is an asymmetric KMS key, you must also provide the encryption algorithm.
+The algorithm that you choose must be compatible with the KMS key.
+When you use an asymmetric KMS key to encrypt or reencrypt data, be sure to record the KMS key and encryption algorithm that you choose.
+You will be required to provide the same KMS key and encryption algorithm when you decrypt the data.
+If the KMS key and algorithm do not match the values used to encrypt the data, the decrypt operation fails.
+You are not required to supply the key ID and encryption algorithm when you decrypt with symmetric KMS keys because KMS stores this information in the ciphertext blob.
+KMS cannot store metadata in ciphertext generated with asymmetric keys.
 The standard format for asymmetric key ciphertext does not include configurable fields.

 permission in your key policy

 operation to set a key policy.
 Related operations: